Can He Secure an Eagle Hunting Revival — With Instagram? | OZY

 Aibekov believes social media and tourism are to thank for instilling pride and a resurgence in the eagle-hunting tradition.
 He posts regularly on his Instagram page — drawing a boost from Kyrgyzstan’s celebrity archer Aida Akmatova — and captured gold in the 2018 World Nomad Games.

-“Each of us nowadays has a mobile phone with Instagram and Facebook and so, after seeing this [photo on social media], they become interested,” he says.
-“Both people here in our country and also abroad.”
+“All of us nowadays have a cell phone and Instagram and Facebook,” he says.
+“So after people see [the social media posts], both in our country and also abroad, they become interested.”

 You can’t feed them too little, as they will be angry, or too much, as they will be too lazy.